Mini-Gaunt/wine-tkg-osu-git/wine-tkg-git/README.md

 ## Configuration/customization :

-If you want to customize the patches and features of your builds, you can find basic settings in [customization.cfg](https://github.com/Frogging-Family/wine-tkg-git/blob/master/wine-tkg-git/customization.cfg) and advanced settings in [wine-tkg-profiles/advanced-customization.cfg](https://github.com/Frogging-Family/wine-tkg-git/blob/master/wine-tkg-git/wine-tkg-profiles/advanced-customization.cfg).
+If you want to customize the patches and features of your builds, you can find all the settings in [customization-osu.cfg]

 You can also create an external configuration file that will contain all settings in a centralized way and survive repo updates.
-A sample file for this can be found [here](https://github.com/Frogging-Family/wine-tkg-git/blob/master/wine-tkg-git/wine-tkg-profiles/sample-external-config.cfg).
-The default path for this file is `~/.config/frogminer/wine-tkg.cfg` and can be changed in `wine-tkg-profiles/advanced-customization.cfg` with the `_EXT_CONFIG_PATH` option.

 ## Building :